(SEO) or in other words, Search Engine Optimization. The objective here is to increase your website's traffic, and ultimately convert

 Often I see websites with a

 lot of images but no text content.
-That is another common error.
+That is a common error.
 Yet

 another common content error is to put up the exact same information available

 on many other websites.
 If you don't add anything new or change things

 around, put your personal touches into the content, you will be seen as

 "repeated information" and not as an original resource.
 Why would a search